rer98/rer98.github.io/_posts/2020-05-07-Statistical_Rethinking.md

 # Statistical Rethinking
-> A summary of the bayesian statistics lecture course for scientistis by Professor Richard McElreath.
+> A summary of Bayesian statistics for scientists by Professor Richard McElreath.

 - toc: true
 - badges: true